-Langenscheidt is a renowned language learning publisher, with decades of experience in the industry.
-We partnered with Langenscheidt to build a vocabulary training app that helps learn languages more effectively.
+Partnering with Langenscheidt, a renowned language learning publisher with decades of experience in the industry, we built a vocabulary training app that helps people learn languages more effectively.

 As a leading language publisher, Langenscheidt is constantly looking for solutions that simplify the learning process.
 Langenscheidt Vokabeltrainer is where technology steps in to improve how we memorize foreign language vocabulary.